 The distance between two devices that support ultra-wideband can be measured precisely by calculating the time that it takes for a radio wave to pass between the two devices, with much more accuracy than Bluetooth LE and Wi-Fi.

-Although Apple has increasingly been implementing the chip on its new devices, it has yet to unlock substantial new features.
-Apple has so far only used the technology to power a directional AirDrop feature in iOS 13, but it has suggested more exciting use cases in the future.
-This suggests that the U1's functionality on Apple Watch Series 6 may well be expanded.
+Although Apple has increasingly been implementing the chip on its new devices, it has yet to unlock substantial new features on the Apple Watch.
+The U1's functionality on Apple Watch Series 6 may well be expanded in the future.

 Since the U1 chip currently has such few use cases, it is not worth getting the Apple Watch Series 6 simply because of it.
 Nevertheless, if you plan on keeping your Apple Watch for many years, the U1 chip will likely make it a much more future-proof model, due to the high chance that more functionality will come to it in the coming years.